Ecotrust/floodplain-restoration/README.md

 ## TODO
-* system_check function/mgmt command to make sure CPT matches questions

-* Ensure unique inputnodes for each site/question

-* pit vs property-specific questions/inputnodes

 * tying inputnodes back to questions so the client side knows when to post/put
 * /api/site/1/status >
    (if there is a next questions) /api/question/:next: > (if question has an answer node) /api/node/:answer:  (then populate UI)

+* system_check function/mgmt command to make sure CPT matches questions

+* pit vs property-specific questions/inputnodes

 * translate cpt_edited to our new ~format
 * setup routine to create test data